wcv7/wcv7/README.md

 Hi My Name Is wcv7
 =====================

-Web, Python, Game Developer -- Student
+Web, Python, C++, Lua And Game Developer -- Student
 --------------------------------------

 I Started Coding About 3 Years Ago Mainly Coding In C# and BASH Scripts, But I Am Mainly Working With Python And Some Web Development, I'm Also Starting To Look Into Game Development Using C++ And LUA.